The Master's programme Software Engineering for Embedded Systems

 Schedule and organisation

 The distance learning programme in Software Engineering has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once per semester in Kaiserslautern.
 In general, there is a two-day on-campus phase from Friday to Saturday in the first semester and a one-week on-campus phase (from Sunday to Friday) in the second and third semesters respectively.
-The written module examinations are also completed during mandatory on-campus phases.
+The written module examinations are completed during mandatory on-campus phases.

 At a glance